What the Evidence Shows About Ozempic and Gastroparesis

-From General Health to Targeted Safety Inquiry
+From General Health Education to Targeted Pharmacovigilance

 Clinical Trial Evidence on Gastrointestinal Adverse Reactions

-Evidence from clinical trials documents a higher incidence of gastrointestinal adverse reactions with Ozempic compared to placebo.
-In pooled placebo-controlled trials, gastrointestinal adverse reactions occurred in 15.3% of placebo patients, 32.7% of those on Ozempic 0.5 mg, and 36.4% on Ozempic 1 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Discontinuation due to these reactions was also higher: 3.1% for Ozempic 0.5 mg and 3.8% for Ozempic 1 mg, versus 0.4% for placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial comparing 1 mg and 2 mg doses, gastrointestinal adverse reactions occurred in 30.8% and 34.0% of patients, respectively (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Specific gastrointestinal reactions reported at frequencies below 5% include dyspepsia (placebo 1.9%, Ozempic 0.5 mg 3.5%, Ozempic 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-While these data do not explicitly list gastroparesis as a reported adverse reaction, the symptoms overlap significantly with gastroparesis presentation, and the drug's known effect on gastric emptying provides a mechanistic pathway.
+In placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo.
+Specifically, the incidence was 15.3% for placebo, 32.7% for Ozempic 0.5 mg, and 36.4% for Ozempic 1 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation.
+Discontinuation due to gastrointestinal adverse reactions was higher with Ozempic: 3.1% for 0.5 mg and 3.8% for 1 mg, compared to 0.4% for placebo (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In a trial comparing Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred in 30.8% of patients on 1 mg and 34.0% on 2 mg (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+These data indicate a dose-dependent increase in gastrointestinal symptoms, which are consistent with the known effects of GLP-1 receptor agonists on gastric motility.
+Additional gastrointestinal adverse reactions reported at frequencies less than 5% included dyspepsia (placebo 1.9%, Ozempic 0.5 mg 3.5%, Ozempic 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+While these symptoms overlap with gastroparesis, the label does not explicitly list gastroparesis as a reported adverse reaction.
+However, the pharmacological action of delayed gastric emptying is a plausible mechanistic pathway linking Ozempic to gastroparesis.

-Risk Considerations and Adequacy of Warnings
+Risk Anchors: Adequacy of Warnings and Patient Considerations

 Important Notice